ISASMELT: History of the process

-Early developmental work (1973–1980)
+Early development (1973–1980)

-The history of the ISASMELT process began with the invention in 1973 of the Sirosmelt lance by Drs Bill Denholm and John Floyd at the CSIRO.
+The ISASMELT process began with the invention in 1973 of the Sirosmelt lance by Drs Bill Denholm and John Floyd at the CSIRO.
 The lance was developed as a result of investigations into improved tin-smelting processes, in which it was found that the use of a top-entry submerged lance would result in greater heat transfer and mass transfer efficiencies.

 The idea of top-entry submerged lances goes back to at least 1902, when such a system was attempted in Clichy, France.
 However, early attempts failed because of the short lives of the lances on submersion in the bath.
 The Mitsubishi copper smelting process is one alternative approach, wherein lances are used in a furnace, but they are not submerged into the bath.
 Instead, they blow oxygen-enriched air onto the surface of the slag (top jetting).
 Similarly, a water-cooled, top-jetting lance was the basis of the LD (Linz-Donawitz) steelmaking process.
 This does not produce the same intensity of mixing in the bath as a submerged lance.

-The CSIRO scientists first tried developing a submerged lance system using a water-cooled lance system, but moved to an air-cooled system because "scale up of the water-cooled lance would have been problematic".
+The CSIRO scientists first tried developing a submerged lance system using a water-cooled lance, but moved to an air-cooled system because "scale up of the water-cooled lance would have been problematic".
 Introducing any water to a system involving molten metals and slags can result in catastrophic explosions, such as that in the Scunthorpe Steelworks in November 1975 in which 11 men lost their lives.

 The inclusion of the swirlers in the Sirosmelt lance and forming a splash coating of slag on the lance were the major innovations that led to the successful development of submerged lance smelting.